 PSHE curriculum statement

-At Badsworth, we aim for a high quality PSHE curriculum which develops skills and attributes such as resilience, self-esteem, risk-management, team working and critical thinking in the context of three core themes developed by The PSHE Association: health and wellbeing, relationships and living in the wider world.
+We aim for a high quality PSHE curriculum which develops skills and attributes such as resilience, self-esteem, risk-management, team working and critical thinking in the context of three core themes developed by The PSHE Association: health and wellbeing, relationships and living in the wider world.

 Our curriculum has been adapted to ensure opportunities for all learners are equal, irrespective of SEN, gender, ethnicity, background or beliefs.
 We aim to do this by placing a greater focus on practical role-play scenarios where children have the opportunity to develop their language acquisition skills.
 This helps us to place a greater focus on real-life experiences and understanding of different social scenarios.
 This ensures all learners have an equal chance to succeed, regardless of language gaps and written barriers to learning.